Migrating Legacy Applications

 section of the newapp.config.yaml

-configuration file.
+configuration file

 Sample app.config.yaml

-File after the refactoring:
+file after refactoring:

 Copied to your clipboard# standalone applicationapplication:hostname: 'customhost'runtimeManifest:packages:application-pkg:license: Apache-2.0actions:count-apples:function: actions/count-apples/index.jsweb: 'yes'annotations:require-adobe-auth: truehooks:post-app-build: 'echo hook'

-2.2 Application Extending one Extension Point
+2.2 Application with one extension point

 Instructions:

-- Create
+- Create the file

 app.config.yaml